Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.1/migration.md

 ### Refreshed design

-Bootstrap v5.2.0 features a subtle design update for a handful of components and properties across the project, **most notably through refined `border-radius` values on buttons and form controls**.
-Our documentation also has been updated with a new homepage, simpler docs layout that no longer collapses sections of the sidebar, and more prominent examples of [Bootstrap Icons](https://icons.getbootstrap.com).
+Boosted v5.2.0 features a subtle design update for a handful of components and properties across the project, **most notably through refined `border-radius` values on buttons and form controls**.
+Our documentation also has been updated with a new homepage and a simpler docs layout that no longer collapses sections of the sidebar.

 ### More CSS variables

-**We've updated nearly all our components to use CSS variables.** While Sass still underpins everything, each component has been updated to include CSS variables on the component base classes (e.g., `.btn`), allowing for more real-time customization of Bootstrap.
+**We've updated nearly all our components to use CSS variables.** While Sass still underpins everything, each component has been updated to include CSS variables on the component base classes (e.g., `.btn`), allowing for more real-time customization of Boosted.

 The following components are now built with CSS variables: